karimelmel/karimelmel.github.io/_posts/2020-09-25-cloudformer-review-part-1.markdown

 ## Next steps

-This will be useful for Part II where I will attempt to dig deeper into the web application security for this application.
+This overview will be useful for Part II where I will attempt to dig deeper into the web application security for cloudformer.